mokkabonna/knockout.bindingHandlers.number/README.md

 Clone, then run (assuming you have node)

-    npm install
+    npm install & bower install
-    grunt bower //this is to install all bower packages

-You can now use grunt to run tests, lint etc.
+You can now use grunt develop for a ready made watch task for development.
+Tests, linting..

-    grunt
+    grunt develop